albertopeam/clean-architecture/README.md

  ```
 * Solution:

-Apply a pattern that allows us to hide the complexity of the asynchronous operations and provide a way to handle them as if they were synchronous.
+To apply a pattern that allows us to hide the complexity of the asynchronous operations and provide a way to handle them as if they were synchronous.
-A promise represents the eventual result of an asynchronous operation, we can chain as many promises as we want in a synchronous way.
+A promise represents the eventual result of an asynchronous operation; we can chain as many promises as we want in a synchronous way.
 ```swift
 let fetchWork1:Work1
 let fetchWork2:Work2